davidledwards/davidledwards.github.io/about/index.md

 single project contributed more to my professional success than any other academic endeavor.
 Unfortunately, the original source code has been misplaced.

+I spent about 18 years doing hardcore software engineering, much of that focused on building cross-platform middleware, protocols, services, tools, compilers and management applications.
+Designing middleware around a single code base to run on VMS, AIX, Windows and Linux teaches you a lot about portability and how to design systems.
+I realized much later in my career that great software design is a blending of art and science, though for me, it was something that seemed to come naturally.
+Twenty years ago, there were a lot of software engineers that understood how to design systems.
+Today, it seems like a lost art, with the emphasis being more about getting _shit_ out the door and hitting the jackpot rather than taking professional pride in the elegance of design.

 ## Education
 BS in Computer Science and a minor in Mathematics from [Northwest Missouri State University](http://www.nwmissouri.edu).